Articles About Astronomy (111)

 Solar eclipses happen when the Moon moves between Sun and Earth, blocking the Sun's rays and casting a shadow on Earth.

-Earth's closest approach to the Sun is 2 weeks after the December solstice is a coincidence and has no special significance.
+Earth's closest approach to the Sun is two weeks after the December solstice is a coincidence and has no special significance.

 Equinox: Equal Day & Night?